Atoroidal surface bundles: Introduction

 \subsection{Sketch of the proof of Theorem \ref{T:type preserving fig 8}}

 Wright has posed \cite{Wright.private} the following question, which arose in relation to conversations between him and Kahn.

-\begin{question}[Wright \cite{Wright.private}] Does there exist a fixed--point-free homeomorphism $f \colon S \to S$ of a closed hyperbolic surface $S$ with the property that every essential simple closed curve $\gamma$ on $S$ fills with its image $f(\gamma)$? \end{question}
+\begin{question}[Wright \cite{Wright.private}] Does there exist a fixed--point-free homeomorphism $f \colon S \to S$ of a closed hyperbolic surface $S$ with the property that every essential closed curve $\gamma$ on $S$ is homotopically distinct from and fills with its image $f(\gamma)$? \end{question}

-Wright's motivation for asking this question was his observation that, if there is such a homeomorphism, then we have a $\pi_1$--injective map $x \mapsto \{x, f(x)\}$ of $S$ into the configuration space of two points on $S$, and, moreover, that the image of the fundamental group would be purely pseudo-Anosov in the fundamental group of the configuration space (viewed as a subgroup of the mapping class group of the twice--punctured $S$), via an analogue of Kra's Theorem \cite{Kra} due to Imayoshi, Ito, and Yamamoto \cite{ImayoshiItoYamamoto}.
-See Lemma~\ref{lemma.KraTWO.electric.bugaloo} below.
+Wright's motivation for asking this question was his observation that, if there were such a homeomorphism, then we would have a $\pi_1$--injective map $x \mapsto \{x, f(x)\}$ of $S$ into the configuration space of two points on $S$, and, moreover, the image of the fundamental group would be purely pseudo-Anosov in the fundamental group of the configuration space (viewed as a subgroup of the mapping class group of the twice--punctured $S$), thanks to an analogue of Kra's Theorem \cite{Kra} due to Imayoshi, Ito, and Yamamoto \cite{ImayoshiItoYamamoto}.
+See Lemma~\ref{lemma.KraTWO.electric.bugaloo} in Section \ref{S:setup} below.

 In \cite{Atiyah1969} and \cite{Kodaira1967}, M. Atiyah and K. Kodaira do something similar, though rather than requiring that curves fill with their image, the homeomorphism is taken to be holomorphic---see also G. Gonz\'alez-D\'iez and Harvey \cite{GonzalezDiezHarvey1999}.
 Note that a mapping class represented by a holomorphic map is necessarily of finite order, and that, conversely, any finite order mapping class may be realized by a holomorphic map (in fact an isometry of some hyperbolic metric), by J. Nielsen's realization theorem \cite{Nielsen1943}.
-It is conceivable that an irreducible periodic mapping class could have the second property in Wright's question, taking essential curves to mutually filling curves, and, by Nielsen realization, this would yield a \textit{holomorphic} atoroidal surface bundle over a surface.
-Furthermore, since the moduli space of curves is a quasiprojective variety, the map from the base to the moduli space could be taken to be algebraic---by the GAGA principle \cite{Serre}---and thus as in Atiyah's and Kodaira's construction, the bundle would be a complex algebraic family.
+The associated bundles admit a complex structure, and since the moduli space of curves is a quasiprojective variety, the map from the base to the moduli space can be taken to be algebraic---by the GAGA principle \cite{Serre}---and thus as in Atiyah's and Kodaira's construction, the bundle forms a complex algebraic family.
+On the other hand, D. Futer \cite{Futer2025} has observed that a finite order homeomorphism can never have the second property in Question~\ref{question.wright}.